xopxe/micro_rosso_arduino/README.md

 }
 ```

 It is possible to create new timers.
-For an example, see the  `ticker` module, which creates and provides a 1Hz timer.
-First, instantiate a timer descriptor.
+For an example, see the `ticker` module, which creates and provides a 1Hz timer.For this, first instantiate a timer descriptor.
 You can do it in the class definition if you want to make it useable by other modules.

 ```
 class MyModule {